 If you decide to seek external knowledge, you need to be prepared.

-Many business owners or HR professionals who are tasked with purchasing training for their professional services firm are inexperienced with the process.
+Many business owners or HR professionals who are tasked with purchasing training for their organisation are inexperienced with the process.
 The training industry is fragmented.
 Choices range from large global vendors through to the thousands of small providers.
 Like all industries, vendors need to make money and are motivated by selling their wares.
 As there are no refunds when purchasing training, and training results can be difficult to quantify, selecting the right external training content can be a tricky task.

 Training is not the same as consulting, coaching or outsourcing